Steve Wickham: Career with The Waterboys

-Fuzz Fiddle
+Fuzz fiddle

 Wickham has experimented with a technique he calls "fuzz fiddle", partially inspired by rock fiddler Warren Ellis and the genre of grunge music.
 Wickham's first attempt at a distorted rock fiddle sound was with a band named Juggler, which existed between 1978 and 1981.
 Wickham fed his fiddle through a guitar distortion pedal, but disliked the amount of feedback and the fact that it "was very difficult to control".
 While attending a Nick Cave concert with Scott, Wickham observed Ellis use a fiddle with a fuzz pedal successfully.
 Wickham, after experimenting with some combinations, settled upon an amplifier, fiddle and pedal combination he was pleased with, "and the fuzz-fiddle was reborn".
 Wickham has used the technique for The Waterboys song "Is She Conscious?", a cover of Bruce Springsteen's "Independence Day" and, in a nod to Jimi Hendrix's version of "The Star-Spangled Banner", has also used it in a performance of "Amhrán na bhFiann".

 Selected discography

 Wickham has performed on numerous albums as a guest or band member.
-His first solo album, Geronimo was released in 2004 (see 2004 in music).
-The album is named after Wickham's name for his "beloved" violin.
+His first solo album, Geronimo was released in 2004: the album is named after Wickham's name for his "beloved" violin.